JosephLai241/URS/README.md

 ### Bypassing the Final Settings Check

 After submitting the arguments and Reddit validation, URS will display a table of Subreddit scraping settings as a final check before executing.
 You can include the `-y` flag to bypass this and immediately scrape.

-Exported files will be saved to the `subreddits` directory.

-***NOTE:*** Up to 100 results are returned if you search for keywords within a Subreddit.
-You will not be able to specify how many results to keep.

 ---